thomasrichardmcevoy/FASST/POLDefine.md

 Where organizations beleve they may be targeted by nation states, they should be in active contact with and seeking the advice of intelligence agencies.

 ## References
+Tisdale, S. M. (2015).
+Cybersecurity: Challenges from a Systems, Complexity, Knowledge Management and Business Intelligence Perspective.
+Issues in Information Systems, 16(3).